Do I need IVF?

 When a couple comes with complaints of inability to conceive, a process of evaluation is undertaken.
 The consulting doctor takes the complete physical, sexual, medical, past and family history of both the partners.

 A thorough physical examination of both the partners is done by the treating doctor.
 Some blood tests are done for detection of conditions which may affect conception.
-The female partner may have to undergo tests like USG, HSG, hysteroscopy, and laparoscopy.
-The male partner has to undergo a test like semen analysis, testicular biopsy.
-Genetic testing like karyotyping is done in both the partners.

 Treatment at the best IVF Centre